On the Nash Stability in the Hedonic Coalition Formation Games: Hedonic Coalition Formation

 In its partition form, a coalition formation game is defined on the set $N$ by associating a utility value $u(S|\Pi)$ to each subset of any partition $\Pi$ of $N$.
 In its characteristic form, the utility value of a set is independent of the other coalitions, and therefore, $u(S|\Pi)=u(S)$.
-The games of this form are more restricted but present interesting properties to achieve equilibrium.
+The games of this form are more restrictive but present interesting properties to reach an equilibrium.
 Practically speaking, this assumption means that the gain of a group is independent of the other players outside the group.

-Hedonic coalition formation games fall into this category with an additional assumption: \begin{definition} A coalition formation game is called to be \textit{hedonic} if \begin{itemize} \item \emph{the gain of any player depends solely on the members of the coalition to which the player belongs}, and \item \emph{the coalitions form as a result of the preferences of the players over their possible coalitions' set}. \end{itemize} \end{definition}
+Hedonic coalition formation games fall into this category with an additional assumption: \begin{definition} A coalition formation game is said \textit{hedonic} if \begin{itemize} \item \emph{the gain of any player depends solely on the members of the coalition to which the player belongs}, and \item \emph{the coalitions arise as a result of the preferences of the players over their possible coalitions' set}. \end{itemize} \end{definition}